gsumanthkumar/notemaker/README.md

 `notes/id/` | DELETE | DELETE | Delete a Note
 `notes/version-history/id/`| GET | READ | Get Note Version History

+## we also have swagger url for api documentation and the route is /swagger

 ## Use
 We can test the API using [Postman](https://www.postman.com/)